karlnapf/kameleon-mcmc/README.md

 The kameleon_mcmc.gp module contains code for sampling GP classification based distributions over hyperparameters, marginalised over the GP latent variables.
-The resulting marginal likelihood is not available in closed for and there has to be estimated.
+The resulting marginal likelihood is not available in the closed form and has to be estimated.
 The Shogun machine learning toolbox is used for this.
 See http://shogun-toolbox.org/